 Image

 Due to lack of access to adequate contraceptive supplies exacerbated by recent cuts from international donors to the government, unwanted pregnancy is extremely high in Kyrgyzstan with abortion being the main method of family planning.
-To address this the Kyrgyz Family Planning Alliance is running its second project supported by SAAF to improve access to safe abortion care in the country.
+To address this the Family Planning Alliance is running its second project supported by SAAF to improve access to safe abortion care in the country.

 Although abortion is available within the public health system, the methods used are mostly not recognised as modern safe methods according to the WHO and medical abortion is not widely available.
-Having managed to achieve the registration of the combination medical abortion drug Medabon during their previous SAAF-funded project, KFPA aims to increase access to this safe method by addressing supply and distribution barriers in order to ensure availability of quality medicines for safe abortions with affordable prices.
+Having managed to achieve the registration of the combination medical abortion drug Medabon during their previous SAAF-funded project, AFP aims to increase access to this safe method by addressing supply and distribution barriers in order to ensure availability of quality medicines for safe abortions with affordable prices.
 This is with the overall goal of ensuring that women throughout the country are able to realize their rights to safe abortion and have access to quality reproductive health care.

-Visit the Kyrgyz Family Planning Alliance (KFPA) website.
+Visit the Family Planning Alliance (AFP) website.

 Image